Center-for-Digital-Narrative/elmcip/README.md

 ## Troubleshooting

 ### Problems importing database
-If your unable to restore (import) the full database, your mysql/mariadb resource settings my be to low.
+If you are unable to restore (import) the full database, your mysql/mariadb resource settings my be to low.
 Try upping this to:

      max_allowed_packet = 100M

 in your my.cnf or server.cnf and restart the db. server

     mysql.server restart

+NOTE: NEED EXACT COMMANDS FOR THE ABOVE

 ### Problems changing Drupal permissions
 Problems getting changing permissions on '/admin/people/permissions'?
 Check your apache/php-error log.
 You might then see warnings like: